TaniaSakun/goit-de-hw-05/README.md

 Write a Python script that simulates a sensor and periodically sends randomly generated data (temperature and humidity) to the building_sensors topic.

 The data should include the sensor ID, timestamp, and corresponding readings.
 One run of the script should correspond to a single sensor.
-In order to simulate multiple sensors, the script needs to be executed multiple times.
+To simulate multiple sensors, the script needs to be executed numerous times.
 The sensor ID can be a random number but should remain constant for each script run.
-When the script is run again, the sensor ID can change.
+When the script is rerun, the sensor ID can change.

 Temperature should be a random value between 25 and 45.
 Humidity should be a random value between 15 and 85.